bernhardAxonIvy/doc/source/concepts/3rd-party-integration/webservice.rst

 ============

 SOAP based web services are often used to integrate various systems together.
-The tooling of Axon Ivy makes the integration of remote web services very easy and intuitive.
+The tooling of |axon-ivy| makes the integration of remote web services very easy and intuitive.
 There is no need to care much about the technical details behind the scenes.